 John Adams (1735-1826) was the first vice president and second president of the United States.
 He helped draft the Declaration of Independence and is considered one of America’s greatest founding fathers.
 One of the most popular beliefs about him is that he was a conservative Christian.

-In a previous article, I wrote about the religious beliefs of Thomas Jefferson, and showed that he was not a Christian like many have thought.
+In a previous essay, I wrote about the religious beliefs of Thomas Jefferson and showed that he was not a Christian, as many have thought.
 What about John Adams?
 Was he a Christian, or was he something else?
-In this article, I will examine what Adams had to say about his belief in God, and whether or not he believed that one is only saved through Jesus Christ.
+In this essay, I will examine what Adams had to say about his beliefs in God and Jesus Christ.

 The Morality of John Adams

-It is clear that John Adams believed in his heart that he was a Christian.
-He was raised in a Christian home, went to a Congregational church founded by Puritans in the seventeenth-century, considered pursuing a career as a clergyman, and even described himself as a “churchgoing animal.”[1]
+John Adams believed in his heart that he was a Christian.
+He was raised in a Christian home, went to a Congregational church founded by Puritans in the seventeenth century, considered pursuing a career as a clergyman, and even described himself as a “churchgoing animal.”[1]
 Historian John Fea notes, “His personal convictions often led to behavior that one could easily describe as ‘Christian.’”[2]

 Adams had such a love for goodness that he dreamed about living in a godly society where the Bible was the nation’s only law book.
 This type of nation was so godly that everyone followed the Bible.
 This society would be so good at following Scripture that it would be perfect or very close to it.
-It would be a Utopia, that is, a paradise.[3]
+It would be a Utopia (a paradise).[3]

 Adams believed in a providential God who ordered his creation according to his good purpose, and he placed his family into the hands of this God.
 Adams was a role model for family life as well.
 He was a loving father and had a great relationship with his wife, and he believed that family was the very heart of a virtuous society.[4]